 Now, you might think me somewhat unhinged spending time writing about the perspectives of serial killers, but know this.
 To me, the dialogue the two have touch on an interesting, if despondently cynical, way to understand the nature and existence of the omnipotent entity known as the Christian God.
 That depressing cynicism is probably the reason why most people refuse to see His Christian Godliness like these two serial killers.
 What good can come from comprehending God using the arguments of the sadistically perturbed?
 A logical acceptance would likely induce despair or madness.
 Its logical reasonableness may cause a complete loss of faith.
 It’s a challenge to those who hold to the belief in a benevolent God in the face of evil’s tenacious persistence.
 It’s evil’s utter existence.
 It’s the problem of evil that’s the subject of these serial killers’ conversations.

 Management: While my opinion of the show is generally positive overall, this essay, by no means, is meant to serve as a comprehensive review, but rather, as an articulation and analysis of some of what I feel is this series’ most integral and interesting themes.
 This essay was made addressing ideas from Episode 11 of Fate/Zero, “The Grail Dialogues.”
-This essay is meant to take the place of a previous essay on the show.
+This essay is a re-write of a previous post.

 A temporary reprieve from this bloody business called battle is held as the three historically sovereign heroic spirits present in this age’s Holy Grail War, Saber, the King of Knights, Rider, the King of Conquerors, and Archer, the King of Heroes, sit down for drink and conversation, the conversation evolving from kingly courtesies to discussions about how each would use the grail to arguments about kingship in general.
 The centerfold tension of the entire discussion is Rider’s opposition to Saber’s view on proper kingliness.
 I’m not going to talk about proper kingliness per se.